 Dr. Yu has experience with the statistical and regulatory issues involved in Phase 2 and 3 registrational clinical trials.
 She was the statistical lead for the BLA preparations and submission of two Phase 3 orphan–indication trials: rhASB enzyme replacement therapy for MPS-VI (Naglazyme) and, more recently, the AAV2-hRPE65v2 gene therapy to treat inherited retinal diseases caused by mutations in the RPE65 gene (Luxturna).
 The latter was a co-recipient of the 2017 Trial of the Year Award by the Society for Clinical Trials.
 She has also supported a Pre-Market Approval (PMA) application for a device to treat thoracic aortic aneurysms.

 Dr. Yu has experience serving as the independent reporting statistician for Data Monitoring Committees (DMCs) overseeing multinational Phase 3 trials in oncology, lung disease, diabetes, cardiovascular outcomes, and hematology.
-She has served as the DMC member statistician on industry- and government-sponsored DMCs for randomized clinical trials and early feasibility studies and participates in NIH-sponsored protocol review committees.
+She has served as the DMC member statistician on industry- and government-sponsored DMCs for randomized clinical trials and early feasibility studies.
+She participates in NIH-sponsored protocol review committees.

 Dr. Yu has spoken at professional meetings on the statistical challenges that arise in orphan disease trials and in small populations.
-At SCI, she also supervises biostatistical staff.
-Left to her own devices, she enjoys creating graphical displays of data in R and S+.
+At StatCollab, she also supervises biostatistical staff.
+Left to her own devices, she enjoys creating graphical displays of data in R.